Business Ethics and Code of Conduct

 This policy #201 is an integral part of the Company's Code of Conduct, which is introduced under policy #111.

-ScanSource will endeavor to make a reasonable accommodation to the known physical or mental limitations of qualified employees with disabilities covered by Americans with Disabilities Act or similar state law unless the accommodation would impose an undue hardship on ScanSource.
-If an employee believes he or she may require an accommodation to perform his/her job duties because of a physical or mental condition, please contact the Vice President of Human Resources or the Senior Human Resources Manager.
+ScanSource, Inc. will endeavor to make a reasonable accommodation to the known physical or mental limitations of qualified employees with disabilities covered by American Disability Act and similar state law unless the accommodation would impose an undue hardship on the operation of our business.
+If an employee believes he or she needs assistance to perform the job duties because of a physical or mental condition, please contact the Vice President of Human Resources or the Senior Human Resources Manager.

-Employees with questions or concerns about any type of discrimination in the workplace are encouraged to contact their immediate supervisor, the business unit president, the Vice President of Human Resources, or the Senior Human Resources Manager.
-At ScanSource be assured that you can raise concerns and make reports without fear of reprisal.
-Anyone found to be engaging in any type of unlawful discrimination will be subject to prompt disciplinary action, up to and including termination of employment.
+Employees with questions or concerns about any type of discrimination in the workplace are encouraged to bring the issue to the attention of the immediate supervisor, the business unit president, the Vice President of Human Resources, or the Senior Human Resources Manager.
+At ScanSource, Inc. be assured that you can raise concerns and make reports without fear of reprisal.
+Further, anyone found to be engaging in any type of unlawful discrimination will be subject to prompt disciplinary action, up to and including termination of employment.